by | Jun 30, 2025

 Who needs a company secretary?

-1. There need to be at least two directors in the company
+1. There needs to be at least two directors in the company

 2. The director acting as the secretary has to have sound knowledge of the Companies Act.